CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/baseline-and-comparison-framework.md

 However, they should see similar results to those we describe for the baseline Morello design on FPGA.

+All Morello configurations operated at a fixed frequency during benchmarks, with execution time measured in clock cycles for the purposes of calculating overheads.

 ## Software

 In general, comparisons in this report seek to contrast the dynamic behavior